I would like to put in a few counterpoints regarding some of the things Dalia Mogahed says about hijab, specifically in light of her post below.

 If there is benefit there, then ipso facto hijab is not purely about “spiritual devotion” because a non-Muslim would also obtain those benefits by donning the hijab or dressing more modestly, etc. Also, if there is this benefit, then the question of “choice” is irrelevant.
 The benefit obtains whether a person chooses to dress that way or not.
 As an analogy, everyone recognizes the benefit of wearing a seat belt when in a car.
 It doesn’t matter if you choose to wear it or not, which is why there are laws that force us to wear seat belts and no one objects to such laws.

 And to be clear, none of this is to deny that, yes, the major component of hijab is spiritual.
 Humans are spiritual beings, after all.
 But the distinction here is whether by “spiritual” we mean “*only* applicable to Muslims and *only* in a metaphysical capacity that has no practical relevance to a person’s or to society’s well being.”
-Obviously what I am arguing is hijab does have that practical relevance and that benefit, even if that benefit itself is only psychological, etc. And if it does have that benefit, does it not become an important subject of conversation and collective normativity, which is what Ust.
-Dalia seems to deny when she says this discussion is utterly irrelevant and unnecessary?
+Obviously what I am arguing is hijab does have that practical relevance and that benefit.
+And if it does have that benefit, does it not become an important subject of conversation and collective normativity, which is what Dalia seems to deny when she says this discussion is utterly irrelevant and unnecessary?

 Finally, I don’t think it is right to say that “only extremists and Islamophobes are obsessed with what a woman has or doesn’t have on her head.”
 I care about how my family members dress and I care about larger societal trends.
 I think it’s important and I think certain aspects of the Sharia, like hijab, are extremely beneficial and impactful even for non-Muslims.
 Does that make me an extremist?